BRAVE [ breyv ]

 3. Treat each human being with respect and dignity.

-4. Be an ally, advocate or ambassador and tell someone about the Bee BRAVE movement.
+4. Be an ally, advocate or ambassador in action and tell someone about the Bee BRAVE movement.

 “To construct antiracism, to be antiracist, we must admit the times we are being racist…must first overcome that inner voice of denial…to be antiracist is to promote distrust of racism and dehumanization, while promoting trust of antiracism and humanity.”